AlexJohne/size-ecology-site/content/authors/sowdamini-sesha-prasad/_index.md

 ---

-Kirsty is from the Gold Coast, Australia and moved to Hobart in 2018 to study Marine Biology at IMAS.
-She completed her degree in Marine and Antarctic science (BA, 2020), and is currently undertaking an Honours research year.
-This focuses on modelling coral reefs to understand the nutrient potential for fisheries.
-She has also been working as a research assistant for the lab group.
+Sowdamini worked on human-wildlife conflict and terrestrial ecology in southern India before moving to Australia in 2016 to study a master’s degree in Marine and Antarctic science at UTAS.
+Currently, she is a PhD candidate at UTAS where she is modelling the impacts of stoichiometric changes in fish and food webs.
+She is interested in integrating land-sea interactions into ecosystem modelling.

+Sowdamini is a passionate advocate for climate justice and highlighting indigenous perspectives in ecosystem management and conservation.